-It has been rumored in the past that it might have been used to kill historical figures like Alexander the Great and Robert Johnson, the famous Blues musician.
+It has been rumored that it might have been used to kill historical figures like Alexander the Great and Robert Johnson, the famous Blues musician.

-Apart from being highly addictive in low doses, but it would actually be fatal if you exposed yourself to enough of it.
-According to the National Institute for Occupational Safety and Health (NIOSH), exposure to 5 mg/m3 of nicotine is "immediately dangerous to life and health".
+Besides being highly addictive in low doses, exposing yourself to enough of it would be fatal.
+According to the National Institute for Occupational Safety and Health (NIOSH), exposure to 5 mg/m3 of nicotine is "immediately dangerous to life and health."